 Earn Rewards Every Time You Dine

-The Capital One Savor card puts food at the forefront of its priorities, offering 4% cash back on dining and 2% back on grocery store purchases.
+The Capital One Savor card puts food at the forefront of its priorities, offering 4% cash back on dining and 2% back at grocery stores.

 Capital One counts dining as purchases made at “at restaurants, cafes, bars, lounges, fast-food chains and bakeries.”
 Pretty standard.